 The new law took away most of the old bottle sizes, and made liquor available in the modern “fifth”, the now-familiar 750ml, as well as a 1.75 liter bottle, one liter, 500 milliliters, 200 milliliters, and the minis: 100 milliliters and 50 milliliters, equivalent to a shot, depending on who you ask.

 After the switch, a fifth became 750ml, shaving off 7 milliliters.
 A quart bottle became a liter bottle, adding about 53.5ml.
+Furthermore, a half gallon became 1.75 liters, which subtracted about 143ml.

-A half gallon became 1.75 liters, subtracting about 143ml.
-One pint (actually 4/5 pint) is now 375ml, deleting 98ml, although 500ml bottles existed until June 30, 1989, when they were phased out.
+In contrast, one pint (actually 4/5 pints) is now 375ml, deleting 98ml, although 500ml bottles existed until June 30, 1989, when they were phased out.

 - Liquor once came in 40 different-sized bottles.
 However, in the 1960s, efforts began to eliminate the confusing fractions of pints, quarts, and gallons.